-Elon has two full-time chaplains that serve the students, faculty, staff, and other members of the campus community.
+Elon has four full-time chaplains that serve the students, faculty, staff, and other members of the campus community.
 The chaplains are part of the Student Life Staff and the Truitt Center for Religious & Spiritual Life.
-Their offices are located in the Numen Lumen Pavilion.
+Their offices are located in the Numen Lumen Pavilion in the Academic Village.

 Elon's chaplains encourage and provide for the religious and spiritual needs of the entire Elon community.